micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 This will open the NuttX menu config, which allows you to modify the configuration of the RTOS, including adding a new application.

-- On the menu, you need to follow the next path:
+- On the menu, follow the path:
 ``Application Configuration -> Examples ``
 ![](imgs/nuttx_menuconfig.png)